 Damieka Thomas is an emerging mixed-race writer and poet from Northern California.
-She is a current MFA student at the University of California, Davis, working in multiple genres, including an unpublished creative nonfiction work entitled “Room for Ghosts,” which explores the intersections of grief, mixed-race identity, and Indigeneity.
-Her work has been published in The New Limestone Review, The Noyo Review, Glassworks Magazine, Third Iris Zine, Poetry.org, Rejected Lit Magazine, and Open Ceilings.
+She has an MFA from the University of California, Davis.
+She works in multiple genres, including poetry, fiction, and creative nonfiction.
+Her work has been published in Boulevard Magazine, Siren Magazine, The New Limestone Review, The Noyo Review, Glassworks Magazine, Spirit of Place: An Anthology of Poetry by the Women of Mendocino County, Poetry.org, Rejected Lit Magazine, and Open Ceilings.
 In 2024, she was given an honorable mention in Boulevard Magazine’s Nonfiction Contest for Emerging Writers for her essay “Fort Bragg: A Love Letter and an Elegy.”
-She was the recepient of both the Diana Lynn Bogart Prize in Fiction and the Celeste Turner Wright Prize in Poetry in 2021.
+She was the recipient of both the Diana Lynn Bogart Prize in Fiction and the Celeste Turner Wright Prize in Poetry in 2021.

 Location